23004513/AOA-Java-M13/EX NO 3E- Permutations - Backtracking.md

 Output: [[1,2,3],[1,3,2],[2,1,3],[2,3,1],[3,1,2],[3,2,1]]
 For example:
 ## Algorithm
-1. Start and read the array of numbers.
+1.Start and read the array of numbers.

 2.Use a recursive backtracking function to build permutations.